-August 21st, 2015 - Dereck Ramirez made the trip to Lakeside Speedway (Kansas City, Kansas) on Friday for the eighth night of action in The Hunt for the United States Modified Touring Series (USMTS) Casey’s Cup powered by S&S Fishing and Rental.
-Drawing a field of 35 cars, Ramirez transferred into the B-Main after placing 5th in his heat.
-Transferring into the A-Main with a 3rd place outing in his B-Main, Dereck Ramirez improved ten spots in the 35-lap A-Main scoring a 8th place finish.
+September 26th, 2015 - Dereck Ramirez returned to action on Thursday night at Deer Creek Speedway (Spring Valley, Minnesota) for the final night of action in The Hunt for the United States Modified Touring Series (USMTS) Casey’s Cup powered by S&S Fishing & Rental.
+In a stacked field of 91 Open Wheel Modifieds, Ramirez transferred into the B-Main after gaining eight spots in his heat.
+Transferring the top three into the feature, Dereck edged his way into the main event with a 3rd place outing.
+Competing for a $5,000 payday, Dereck Ramirez gained six spots in the 40-lap retiring a 26th place finish.

 The next stop on the USMTS series brought Dereck to Chateau Raceway (Lansing, Minnesota).
 Following a 6th place exit in his heat, Dereck Ramirez recorded a 13th place finish in the A-Main after starting in 24th.